Dudhwa National Park — location and key facts

-Dudhwa National Park forms the core of the Dudhwa Tiger Reserve in Lakhimpur Kheri district of Uttar Pradesh.
+Dudhwa National Park forms the core of the Dudhwa Tiger Reserve in Uttar Pradesh.
 The reserve brings together three protected areas — Dudhwa National Park, Kishanpur Wildlife Sanctuary, and Katerniaghat Wildlife Sanctuary.
 The park contains some of the finest Sal forests in the world and supports a rich biodiversity of mammals, birds, and reptiles.
 Dudhwa is one of the very few places outside Assam where wild rhinos can be seen.

-Open Season: November 15 to June 15
+• Open: November 15 to June 15

-Bengal Tiger — Dudhwa has a healthy tiger population relative to its size.
-Greater One-Horned Rhinoceros — Dudhwa is one of the very few places outside Assam where wild rhinos survive.
 Swamp Deer (Barasingha), Asian Elephant, Leopard, Sloth Bear, Gharial, Mugger Crocodile, Indian Python, and Sambar are all present.
 Over 450 bird species have been recorded — the varied water bodies attract large concentrations of migratory birds in winter, making Dudhwa one of the finest birdwatching destinations in northern India.

 Dudhwa Tiger Reserve has two primary safari zones corresponding to its two main tourism areas — Dudhwa National Park and Kishanpur Wildlife Sanctuary.
 The two zones are separated by approximately 15 km of agricultural land.
 Safari departure points and fees differ between the two zones.